 Reducing to the essentials

-How to optimise a product’s packaging while minimising the use of resources?
-We always ask this question as we examine our existing packages and develop new ones, in our quest to continually reduce packaging materials by identifying and omitting unnecessary elements or materials.
+How to optimise a product’s packaging while minimising the resources used?
+We always ask this question when we review our existing packages or develop new ones – because our aspiration is to continually reduce packaging materials.
+The idea is to identify and eliminate unnecessary elements or materials.

 Cardboard packaging: reducing materials

-Our Climate Protection Roadmap 2020 also determines how we deal with cardboard in logistics.
-It stipulates a 30% reduction in paper and cardboard consumption for B2B and B2C deliveries, per sales unit, by 2020.
+With this in mind, we are also working on reducing our use of cardboard in logistics.
+Our Climate Protection Roadmap stipulates a 30 % reduction in paper and cardboard consumption for B2B and B2C deliveries, per sales unit, by 2020.
 Accordingly, we are cutting down on printed delivery documents and shifting to digital wherever possible.
 This is already being done in B2B delivery to Tchibo shops and in B2C delivery, unless customers specifically ask for printed documents.

-In 2015, a student thesis on the optimal filling of Tchibo online order boxes resulted in a materials saving potential of up to 15%.
-Since then, we have continually adapted the cardboard packaging to the results of the study, and are developing new box sizes on this basis.
+In 2015, a student thesis on the optimal filling of Tchibo online order boxes resulted in a materials saving potential of up to 15 %.
+Since then, we have continually adapted the cardboard packaging to the results of the study, and have developed new box sizes on this basis.

 One important innovation in this area is optimising the fill level for box sizes in the B2C sector, which we are currently investigating.
 This would make it possible to automatically adapt boxes to the product to be packaged so that superfluous materials can be avoided.
 Optimising box sizes for delivery saves both resources and CO₂ emissions.